AllenLiu8888/ready-set-hire/README.md

 - **Learning Assistance**: When encountering difficult concepts, leveraged AI tools for explanation and learning support
 - **Development Assistance**: Throughout the development process, utilized AI tools to assist with code documentation writing, debugging, and optimization work, providing significant help in selecting various libraries

-All AI-generated content is reviewed and can be edited by administrators before use in actual interviews.
+All AI-generated content is reviewed by administrators.

-## ⚖️ Speech-to-Text in Hiring Interviews — Responsible AI & Accessibility
+## ⚖️ Speech-to-Text in Hiring Interviews — Responsible AI & Accessibility (Rubric 5.1 Research Question)

 ### 1. Bias & Fairness